mcveanlab/treeseq-inference/README.md

 ##### Infer
 Run inference tools.
 In this case `tsinfer` plus 3 other inference tools are used.
 While `tsinfer` takes only a few seconds or minutes to run, others (especially ARGweaver) may may take a number of hours.
-The estimates time should be output along with the progress monitor.
+The estimated time remaining is output as part of the progress monitor.
 ```
 python3 src/evaluation.py infer -P all_tools